Momentum-Fitness/Momentum-Fitness/documentation/project-proposal.md

 ### 🚀 Problem Statement

 Clearly define the problem or challenge your project aims to address.
 Explain why this problem is important and how your project will provide a solution.
-* Who the application's audience is
+* Who the application's audience is individuals looking to improve their fitness levels, maintain a healthy lifestyle, and stay motivated through interactive and social fitness features.
+This includes beginners, fitness enthusiasts, and social exercisers.

-* What the application does for the user
+* What the application does for the user is host a  user-friendly fitness platform/app that empowers users to visualize their workouts, track their progress over time, and stay motivated through rewarding and engaging experiences.

 * Why the user would use the application

 *Example:* Our application would mainly serve individuals with disability or mobility issues under financial or physical constraints.
 A priority would be those who live in underprivileged communities, conflict-affected areas, or communities with limited healthcare infrastructure.
 Our product will leverage the power of technology and community collaboration to make assistive devices more accessible and affordable to those in need.
 This is done by connecting individuals to a network of builders who facilitate the creation and distribution of affordable, 3D-printed devices.
 ___